wdawson/okta.github.io/_source/_posts/2019-02-05-login-registration-aspnet-core-mvc.md

 }
 ```

-Add the following code to your _Layout.cshtml file, just below the main menu to add the login button, or a welcome message based on the current user's status.:
+Add the following code to your `_Layout.cshtml` file, just below the main menu to add the login button, or a welcome message, based on the current user's status.:

 ```html
    @if (User.Identity.IsAuthenticated)